-Wall Street opens higher, Dow rises to record high
+US STOCKS-Wall St opens higher, Dow rises to record high

 Of the 289 S&P 500 companies that reported results until Friday, 73 percent of them beat analyst expectations.
 This is above the 71 percent average over the past four quarters, according to Thomson Reuters I/B/E/S.

-The S&P 500 slipped on Friday on negative reactions to earnings reports from high-profile names such as Amazon (AMZN.O), Exxon (XOM.N) and Starbucks (SBUX.O) and a drop in shares of tobacco companies.
+The S&P 500 slipped on Friday on negative reactions to earnings reports from high-profile names such as Amazon , Exxon and Starbucks and a drop in shares of tobacco companies.

 "We had a choppy week last week, we had a very erratic week, so coming off a erratic week, we're getting some early morning premarket bargain hunting," said Andre Bakhos, managing director at Janlyn Capital LLC.